Motivate via Mastery, Autonomy & Purpose (#5 Reset Performance Mgmt.)

 - Create a stimulating, interactive work environment that fosters enjoyment-based intrinsic motivation – the strongest and most persuasive driver

 - Grant autonomy through freedom, empowerment, self-organization, and inspiring leadership rather than maintaining control & command micro-management

 - Nurture the passion and aspiration for mastery through constant feedback, continuous learning, and relentless improvement, as well as transparency and unrestricted knowledge and information sharing

 - Trigger creativity and innovation by eliminating boxes and turf wars

 - Inspire purpose and meaning through shared vision and goals

 - Redefine career and growth outside of traditional hierarchical structures

-We must embrace a shift in our mindset and adjust our systems accordingly if we want to overcome decades of underachievement and do business in a meaningful, inspiring way.
-Fixing our financial approach to performance management is a key component to that.
+If we want to overcome decades of underachievement and do business in a meaningful, inspiring way, we must embrace a shift in our mindset and adjust our systems accordingly.
+Fixing our financial approach to Performance Management is a key component to that.

 Are you ready to unleash the intrinsic motivation of your people?